Connecticut Court Records

 How Long Does It Take to Get a Search Warrant?

-- Gathering evidence to present to the judge;
+- Gathering evidence to present to the judge.

-- Submitting a warrant application;
+- Submitting a warrant application.

 What is an Arrest Warrant in Connecticut?

-In Connecticut, an arrest warrant authorizes an individual's apprehension and/or detention following their alleged involvement in criminal activity.
-Arrest warrants are generally not issued in Connecticut until an affidavit is completed.
-The affidavit must contain the facts of the incident, which would help determine probable cause for issuing the arrest warrant.
-The applicants and witnesses must complete the affidavit, which should then be submitted to the assigned detective and forwarded to the court.
+Typically, the applicants and witnesses complete the affidavit, which is then submitted to the assigned detective and forwarded to the court.
 A prosecutor will review the warrant, and if probable cause is found, it will be forwarded to the judge.
 Arrest warrants are always issued to police officers for execution.
 Typically, an arrest warrant contains the date of issuance, the judge's signature, the accused's name (if known), and charges.

 Arrest Warrant Lookup in Connecticut

-- Contacting the Office of Policy and Management (OPM) by phone at (877)312-7807 or by email;
+- Contact the Office of Policy and Management (OPM) by phone at (877)312-7807 or by email.

 - Visiting local police departments or superior courts in person.
-An ID is usually required for in-person searches;
+An ID is usually required for in-person searches.

-- Requesting criminal history records from local police departments or Connecticut State Police.
+- Requesting criminal history records from local police departments or the Connecticut State Police.
 For example, the Newtown Police Department Records Division performs local criminal record checks by name and date of birth.
 A Criminal History Check request form must be submitted to initiate the search.
-The Division charges a search fee of $10.00 for this service, and copies attract 0.50 cents per page.
+The Division charges a search fee of $10.00 for this service, and copies cost 0.50 cents per page.
 This amount is payable by cash, check, or credit card (additional fees apply).
 The criminal history check will return arrest and warrant information of the subject of the record.

-- Contacting the Department of Correction's Parole Fugitive Investigations Unit in person, by phone at (203) 937-2400, or by fax at (203) 397-2414.
+- Contacting the Department of Corrections' Parole Fugitive Investigations Unit in person, by phone at (203) 937-2400, or by fax at (203) 397-2414.
 All requests should be made during regular business hours.

 How to Find Out If You Have a Warrant in Connecticut